 \section{Introduction}

 \paragraph{Motivation.} Inference on large language models (LLMs) incurs a significant compute toll for every token generated, which ultimately costs money and consumes environmental resources.
-These costs limit the proliferation of LLM use cases, especially on resource constrained edge devices.
-They're also a significant barrier to furthering AI research and democratization.
+These costs limit the proliferation of LLM use, especially on resource-constrained edge devices.
+They are also a significant barrier to furthering AI research and democratization.
 Therefore, improving LLM inference efficiency is a critical goal.
-Of all the numerous LLM efficiency techniques proposed to date, quantization is by far the most successful; significantly reducing the inference cost by reducing the data bit width across the model.
-However, compared to previous generations of neural networks, such as CNNs, the transformer architecture used in LLMs is significantly more challenging to quantize.
+Of all LLM efficiency techniques, quantization is by far the most successful, significantly reducing cost by reducing the data and model bit width.

-\paragraph{Transforms for aggressive quantization.} Outliers in transformer weights, activations, and key-value data are a key limitation on quantization~\citep{bondarenko_understanding_2021,kovaleva_bert_2021,dettmers_gpt3_int8_2022,bondarenko_quantizable_2023,sun_massive_2024}.
-The fundamental issue is that quantizing outliers to a regular grid leads to an unfortunate range-precision trade-off.
-We can either (1) capture the outliers by increasing the range, but lose valuable precision at the highest distribution density around zero, or (2) retain precision, but have to clip the outliers.
+\paragraph{Quantization.} Integer quantization involves mapping continuous values to a uniform integer grid, while minimizing error.
+Outliers in transformer weights, activations, and key-value data are a key challenge for quantization ~\citep{bondarenko_understanding_2021,kovaleva_bert_2021,dettmers_gpt3_int8_2022,sun_massive_2024}.
+The fundamental issue is that quantizing outliers to a grid leads to an unfortunate range-precision trade-off.
+We can either (1) capture the outliers by increasing the range, but lose valuable precision at the highest distribution density around zero, or (2) retain precision, but clip the outliers.
 Both options unfortunately impact model performance.

-Prior work has explored operations, such as scalings or rotations, that can be added or applied to pretrained networks to smooth outliers without altering the overall model behaviour \emph{in the absence of quantization}.
-For example, \citet{xiao_smoothquant_2024} take a single linear layer, $\tW$, with input, $\tX$, and apply a per-channel scaling $\tT=\diag(\bs)$ to $X$ before quantizing, to reduce outliers, applying the inverse scales to the linear weights.
+\paragraph{Transforms for aggressive quantization.} Prior work has explored operations, such as scaling or rotations, that can be added or applied to pretrained networks to smooth outliers without altering the overall model behaviour \emph{in the absence of quantization}.
+For example, \citet{xiao_smoothquant_2024} take a single linear layer, $\tW$, with input, $\tX$, and apply a per-channel scaling $\tT=\diag(\bs)$ to $\tX$ before quantizing, to reduce outliers, applying the inverse scales to the linear weights.
 Without quantizers, $(\tX \tT)(\tT^{-1}\tW)=\tX \tW$, but with quantizers $Q$, $Q(\tX \tT)Q(\tT^{-1}\tW)\neq Q(\tX)Q(\tW)$.
 We refer to such operations as \emph{function-preserving transforms (FPTs)}, for which we desire the following properties: